 - any ongoing physical or emotional effects of your persecution.

-Typically, a delay of just a few months might be “reasonable,” but a six-month delay is usually not.
+Typically, a delay of just a few months might be “reasonable,” but a one-year delay is usually not.
 Therefore, try to file your application as soon as possible after the occurrence of any changed or extraordinary circumstance.
 You will need to provide detailed and credible evidence regarding your filing within a “reasonable” time.